ngohc/iVestor/README.md

 # iVestor
 An award-winning mock co-investment web application at Singapore's inaugural PolyFintech100 API Hackathon.
+Went on to present at world's largest fintech festival, Singapore Fintech Festival.

 Further improvised iVestor for a school assignment by integrating it with Fidor's sandbox account and various new APIs to complete the application.